Wessel-Stam/Wessel-Stam/README.md

 # Hi there, I'm Wessel Stam 👋

 Welcome to my GitHub profile!
-I'm a passionate developer who loves building innovative solutions and contributing to open-source projects.
+I'm a passionate developer and information security officer who loves building innovative solutions and secure solutions.

 ## 🚀 About Me

+- 🔒 Aspiring Information security officer
 - 💻 Software Developer with a passion for clean code and elegant solutions
 - 🌱 Always learning and exploring new technologies
 - 🔭 Working on exciting projects and collaborations